-- 1) Complete in 2023
+- 1) 2023 construction season

-- 2) Complete in 2023
+- 2) 2023 construction season

 - 3) See MRGP

 Routinely Clean and Repair Stormwater Infrastructure: Regular maintenance is one of the most effective ways to mitigate the impacts of flooding.
 Routine cleaning and repairs of ditches, culverts, and catch basins will be done according to the Highway Department's maintenance schedule and the Municipal Roads General Permit (MRGP).